nihalpasham/rustBoot-book/src/usage/rpi4.md

 So, rustBoot checks the following
 - is the core executing in `EL2`?
 - are we executing on the `boot-core` i.e. is it core 0?
-- if the answer to any of the above questions is `no`, then we park the core i.e. go into an inifinte wait state.
+- if the answer to any of the above questions is `no`, then we park the core i.e. go into an infinite wait state.
 - If yes, then we initialize `DRAM`, `zero out bss`, transition to EL1 and finally jump to an early initialization routine called kernel_init.
 - `kernel_init` is an early initialization routine.
 It takes care of the following -
     - enables exception handling
-    - enales the MMU along with instruction + data caching
+    - enables the MMU along with instruction + data caching
     - initializes a small set of peripheral drivers i.e EMMC controller, UART, GPIO
-    - and passes control to the core bootloader rountine called kernel_main.
+    - and passes control to the core bootloader routine called kernel_main.
 - `kernel_main` takes care of loading, verifying and booting fit-images.
     -  it uses rustBoot's (fat32) file-system to retrieve the first partition (or volume).
     > Note:  rustBoot does not support GUID Partition Table disks.
     -  If the first volume is a `valid fat32` partition, it loads the supplied fit-image into RAM and attempts to verify its signature using the ecdsa algorithm.
-    - If the fit-image is authentic i.e. the signature check passes, it relocates the following components to an approriate location in memory.
+    - If the fit-image is authentic i.e. the signature check passes, it relocates the following components to an appropriate location in memory.
         - `linux kernel`
         - `fdt or dtb`
         - `ramdisk or initramfs`
     - additionally, it will patch the dtb with any supplied (boot-time) kernel command-line arguments.
-    > Note: kernel cmd-line arguments are set at package-build time i.e. when building the fit-image and cannot be interactively set at runtime.
+    > Note: kernel cmd-line arguments are set at package-build time i.e. when building the fit-image and cannot be interactively set at run time.
     - Finally, it disables the MMU and boots the linux kernel by jumping to its (relocated) entry point.

 ### 💾 &nbsp; Booting from an SD card: